Can You Put An Air Mattress on a Bed Frame? – 5 best alternatives

 So if you are an active sleeper, you might experience falling off the bed at night when you put an air mattress on top of a bed frame.

-Mattress Height
+Mattress Height Is Too High

-An Air mattress was designed to replace a bed at some point so it can be up to 20-22 inches in height.
+An air mattress was designed to replace a bed at some point so it can be up to 20-22 inches in height.
 On the other hand, a standard bed frame is about 22-25 inches in height.
 This means when you put these two together, you might end up with a combo that’s too high for an average human.

 Too high for normal person

-Bed Frame Alternatives For Air Mattress
+Five Bed Frame Alternatives For Air Mattresses

 Knowing the drawback of a bed frame supporting an air mattress, you still want to elevate the airbed from the ground.
-There are a few solutions for this matter as the alternative items for a regular bed frame that we list down below.
+There are a few solutions for this matter as the alternative items for a regular bed frame that we list below.

-Plywood
+1. Plywood

 By putting a sheet of plywood under the airbed, you are only adding 1-2 inches at best for the height of the bed, but it will ease the possibility of getting too cold or too warm during the night when sleeping on an air mattress.